campaign-trail-showcase/campaign-trail-showcase.github.io/How Tos/How to Get Your Mod in The Showcase.md

 # How to Get Your Mod in The Showcase

+We prefer to get submissions via Pull Request.
+But we realize not everyone can do that.

-You will need to fill this out:
+If you cannot make a Pull Request, you will need to fill this out:

 ```
 Mod Name: YOUR MOD NAME HERE